TerriaJS/terriajs/doc/contributing/migration-guide.md

 ```sh
 git merge TerriaMap/master
 ```
-5. And then merge in the latest TerriaMap built on terriajs version 8.
+5. Finally, merge in the latest TerriaMap built on terriajs version 8.
 If you completed the previous step, most conflicts in this stage should be resolved in favour of TerriaMap/next (the Incoming change):
 ```sh
 git merge TerriaMap/next
 ```